-There are five basic elements of planning.
-Take some time to go through these and write down your answers to the following questions.
+There are five basic elements of strategic planning in event management.
+Take some time to understand and write down your answers to the following questions.

 Remember, this stage is all about fleshing out your event’s personality.
-However it ends up, you’ll always need to ask these questions before you move any further with your planning.
+However it ends up, you’ll always need to ask these questions before you move any further with your planning process.

 Every event has a reason for being.
 This is what you’re working towards, what gives your event meaning and attracts and converts high-quality leads.

 “Always start with an outcome and work your way backward from there.
 Sometimes marketers get so excited by a theme or event concept, as opposed to saying, ‘What business outcome am I looking to improve?’ and then determining the best type of omnichannel experience that will get your audience to take the desired behaviors that drive toward that outcome,” says Nina.

 Marketing ace and Head of Digital Events at Box, Ashesh Satvedi agrees.
 He adds: